...

 2. Documentation and Paperwork: Divorce involves extensive documentation and paperwork.
 A divorce attorney prepares and files all necessary documents, such as the petition, financial disclosures, and settlement agreements, in compliance with Texas laws and court requirements.

 3. Negotiation and Mediation: An experienced divorce attorney can negotiate on your behalf to reach a fair settlement with your spouse.
 They can identify areas of compromise, protect your interests, and work towards resolving disputes amicably.
-In cases where mediation is pursued, the attorney can represent you during the mediation process to ensure that your voice is heard.
+If you pursue mediation, your attorney can represent you during the process to ensure that your voice is heard.

 4. Court Representation: If your case goes to trial, a divorce attorney will represent you in court, presenting your case, cross-examining witnesses, and advocating for your desired outcomes.
 They understand courtroom procedures and can effectively argue on your behalf.